Skip to main content

 Configure the vectorizer

-Configure a Weaviate index to use an OpenAI embedding model by setting the vectorizer as follows:
+Configure a Weaviate index as follows to use an OpenAI embedding model:

 from weaviate.classes.config import Configure